MagMotion/MagboolPofile/README.md

 # MagboolPofile
-This is Ahmed Magbool Resume web page
+This is Ahmed Magbool Resume web page.

+This repo created by ahmed magbool.